Holland W. Hobbiss

 Holland William Hobbiss, FRIBA (8 February 1880 – 22 July 1970) was an English architect in the Birmingham area.
 He traded under the names Holland W. Hobbiss and Partners and Holland W. Hobbiss and M. A. H. Hobbiss.

 Life

-Hobbiss was born in Birmingham on 8 February 1880, the eldest son of Henry Hobbiss, a school master and later a lecturer in a teaching college, and his wife, Alice.
+Hobbiss was born in Birmingham on 8 February 1880, the eldest son of Henry Hobbiss, a schoolmaster and later a lecturer in a teaching college, and his wife, Alice.

-In 1914 Hobbiss won a national competition (and 25 guinea prize) for his design of agricultural workers cottages in Essex.
+In 1914 Hobbiss won a national competition (and a 25 guinea prize) for his design of agricultural workers' cottages in Essex.
 During the First World War, he served as a second lieutenant in the Royal Garrison Artillery.
 Between 1956 and 1958 Hobbiss was elected and sat as president of the Royal Birmingham Society of Artists.

-His signature brick pattern was English garden wall bond with three rows of stretchers between each row of headers.
+His signature brick pattern was an English garden wall bond with three rows of stretchers between each row of headers.

 A number of his buildings were decorated by the sculptor William Bloye.

 He died in Birmingham in 1970.